The Tech Interactive

 The Tech Interactive (formerly The Tech Museum of Innovation, commonly known as The Tech) is a science and technology center that offers hands-on activities, labs, design challenges and other STEAM education resources.
 It is located in downtown San Jose, California, adjacent to the Plaza de César Chávez.

 Description

 The building has a distinctive mango and azure color, and has three floors.
 On the lower level there is a complex multi-story sculpture titled Origin, inside a 45 ft cylindrical tower.
 The artwork portrays relationships among art, technology, and natural resources of the earth.
 Near the entrance to the building, there is Science on a Roll, a popular rolling ball sculpture by George Rhoads.
 The front wall is inscribed with quotations from iconic Silicon Valley entrepreneurs Bill Hewlett, David Packard, Bob Noyce, and Gordon Moore.
 The building was designed by Mexican architect Ricardo Legorreta.

 The IMAX Dome Theater, opened in 1998 and upgraded since then, shows mainstream movies as well as educational films.
 It is Northern California's only domed IMAX theater and has the first dome laser projector in the world, seating up to 280 people.

-The Tech is a registered 501(c)(3) nonprofit.
+The Tech is a registered 501(c)(3) organization.